DisCoTec/discotec.github.io/2022/blocktee.md

  * Emanuel Onica (Alexandru Ioan Cuza University, Romania)

+**Title: Using SGX to Tackle Security Issues in Ethereum Meta-Transactions**

 **Abstract:**
 Ethereum currently backs the largest amount of existing decentralized applications (DApps) built on public blockchain platforms.
 Interaction with Ethereum DApps implies transactions that charge a fee.
 These fees complicate onboarding new users who lack the necessary cryptocurrency.
 Meta-transaction patterns emerged for decoupling users from paying the transaction fees.
 In essence, the existing meta-transaction services include a relayer mechanism forwarding the transactions and paying for these on behalf of the users.
 While solving the user onboarding problem, introducing an extra party in the transaction path generates multiple security issues.
 In this talk we examine these issues and discuss the first steps taken toward a new meta-transaction architecture that uses Intel Software Guard Extensions (SGX).
 We argue that integrating a trusted execution environment such as SGX at the relayer site provides the necessary security guarantees in a meta-transaction setting.